Anthony Rizzo Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 22nd in the league.

-- The Cardinals' 4.55 team ERA ranks 24th across all league pitching staffs.
+- The Cardinals' 4.55 team ERA ranks 25th among all MLB pitching staffs.

-- The Cardinals allow the fourth-fewest home runs in baseball (81 total, one per game).
+- Cardinals pitchers combine to give up 82 home runs (one per game), the fourth-fewest in the league.

-- Flaherty gets the start for the Cardinals, his 16th of the season.
-He is 4-5 with a 4.95 ERA and 80 strikeouts through 80 2/3 innings pitched.

-- His most recent time out came on Monday, June 19 against the Washington Nationals, when the right-hander went 6 1/3 innings, surrendering six earned runs while giving up 10 hits.
+- The left-hander's most recent time out was on Tuesday against the Houston Astros, when he tossed 6 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.